MohamedAlKayd/Draw-Triangle-Program/README.md

 # Draw-Triangle-Program
-X-86 program to draw a triangle using Bresenham's line drawing algorithm.
+X-86 program to draw a triangle using a variation of Russian mathematician Boris Nikolaevich Delaunay's Triangulation algorithm.